Issue(s): Avengers #200

 So you're sort of not sure if you're supposed to think there's something wrong here or not.

 This issue seemingly having been plotted by committee may have compounded the problem.
-But surely Chris Claremont, who wrote Ms. Marvel's book before it was canceled and in general has been doing quite a bit to advance the representation of women in comics, knew that this was wrong, hence Avengers annual #10 (here's a review by Carol Strickland, published in a fanzine at time, that was an influence on Claremont).
+But surely Chris Claremont, who wrote Ms. Marvel's book before it was canceled and in general has been doing quite a bit to advance the representation of women in comics, knew that this was wrong, hence Avengers annual #10 (here's a review by Carol Strickland, published in a fanzine at that time, that was an influence on Claremont).

 Quality Rating: D

-Continuity Implant?
+Continuity Insert?
 N

-Beast, Captain America, Hawkeye, Henry Pym, Iron Man, Jarvis, Jocasta, Marcus Immortus, Ms. Marvel, Scarlet Witch, Thor, Vision, Wasp, Wonder Man
+Inbound References (2): showBeast, Captain America, Carol Danvers, Hawkeye, Henry Pym, Iron Man, Jarvis, Jocasta, Marcus Immortus, Scarlet Witch, Thor, Vision, Wasp, Wonder Man

 "Avengers Forever" changed a number of details about this story.

 This may have been another attempt to get rid of another "disposable character"--Ms. Marvel-- since her book got cancelled and Captain Marvel didn't get much traction out of Marvel Spotlight.

 Posted by: Mark Drummond | September 11, 2011 12:43 AM